 One of my favourite things to do when friends (or friends of friends of friends) come to Montreal, is to design a food itinerary for them of the best restaurants, the best markets, and the best wine, beer, and cocktails in the city.
-Depending on the type of traveler they are, their perfect day could be breakfast of a demi-ficelle with salted butter and wild blueberry jam and an accompanying chocolat chaud à l’ancienne (for dipping) at a neighbourhood café, followed by a walk to Jean-Talon Market, a walk down through Little Italy to the St-Viateur bagel, and then dinner at L’Express.
+Depending on the type of traveler they are, their perfect day could be breakfast of a demi-ficelle with salted butter and wild blueberry jam and an accompanying chocolat chaud à l’ancienne (for dipping) at Outremont’s Première Moisson, followed by a walk to Jean-Talon Market, a walk down through Little Italy to the St-Viateur Bagel, and then dinner at L’Express.
 It’s pure French.
 Classic.
 Refined.

-But hipsters are going to want to spend the day, hungover, drinking espresso or homemade sodas and donuts in Café Sardine in the Mile End before hitting happy hour at the terrasse of the Hotel Nelligan.
-Then it’s on to dinner and Asian-inspired cocktails at Flygin and a nightcap at the Champagnoiserie.
+But hipsters are going to want to spend the day, hungover, drinking espresso at Arts Café in the Mile End before hitting happy hour at the terrasse of the Hotel Nelligan.
+Then it’s on to dinner and Asian-inspired cocktails at Flygin and a nightcap at the Champagnerie.

 If you’re staying in the plateau, it’s definitely Les Trois Petits Bouchons, though: natural wines in the most amazing subterranean, brick-lined wine cellar of a bistro.

 Or maybe you’re into cookbooks, in which case you’ll be having the best sushi lunch in the city at Park Restaurant in Westmount before spending the afternoon browsing the gorgeous tomes at Appetite for Books.
 And then you’ll want to get to the Le Vin Papillon (the hot wine bar owned by Joe Beef) for vegetarian-friendly small plates and biodynamic wines.